MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 However, the steps that follow in your query are the steps or transforms that the query folding mechanism attempts to optimize.
 It then checks if they can be offloaded to your data source instead of being processed using the Power Query engine.

 >[!IMPORTANT]
-> All data source functions, commonly showcased as the **Source** step of a query, queries the data at the data source in its native language.
+> All data source functions, commonly shown as the **Source** step of a query, queries the data at the data source in its native language.
 The query folding mechanism is utilized on all transforms applied to your query after your data source function so they can be translated and combined into a single data source query or as many transforms that can be offloaded to the data source.

 Depending on how the query is structured, there could be three possible outcomes to the query folding mechanism: